microsoft/fluentui/README.md

 Fluent UI web represents a collection of utilities, React components, and web components for building web applications.

+This repo is home to 3 separate projects today.
+Mixing components between projects is not currently supported.
+The goal of these projects is to dedupe functionality and enable interoperability over time.
+For now, choose the project that best suits your needs.

-The Fluent UI web repository is home to 3 main projects today, the following table will help navigate them and understand their differences.
+The following table will help you navigate the 3 projects and understand their differences.

 <!-- prettier-ignore-start -->
 |   | React | React Northstar | Web Components |